 Careers for History Majors

 Notre Dame History majors thrive after graduation.
-Six months out, a full 98% of our recent graduates have found full-time employment, entered service programs, joined the military, or launched independent projects.
+Six months out, a full 98% of our recent graduates have found full-time employment, entered service or graduate programs, joined the military, or launched independent projects.
 Their achievements in business, law, education, communications, and beyond show that one can do just about anything with a History degree.

 Historians as Communicators